imixs/imixs-workflow/src/site/markdown/modelling/report_plugin.md

 ##Executing a Report
-To execute a report the report can be accessed via the Imixs-Rest API given the report name:
+To execute a report the report can be triggered via the Imixs-Rest API given the report name:

     http://localhost:8080/workflow/rest-service/report/REPOTNAME.html